Rahix/profirust/README.md

 interested in this project, help is gladly accepted in the following forms:

 - Code Contributions
-- Donation of PROFIBUS peripherals for testing purposes
+- Donation of PROFIBUS peripherals or other equipment for testing purposes
 - Funding of access to the needed IEC standards for improving compliance
 - Reporting any kinds of issues encountered while using **profirust**